Contents

 • Extensive app marketplace for third-party integrations

-• Customizable triggers and automations based on sentiment labels
+• Customisable triggers and automations based on sentiment labels

 Limitations: Zendesk was built as a general-purpose helpdesk.
-Connecting marketplaces like Amazon or eBay requires third-party apps, and order data does not flow into tickets automatically.
+Connecting marketplaces like Amazon or eBay requires third-party apps, and order data doesn’t flow into tickets automatically.
 AI features including sentiment analysis sit on higher-tier plans, which can get expensive for growing teams.
+The sentiment is there.
+The eCommerce context isn’t, unless you build it.

-Best for: Larger organizations with dedicated IT teams that need a flexible, enterprise-grade support platform and are willing to invest in customization to support eCommerce workflows.
+Best for: Larger organisations with dedicated IT teams that need a flexible, enterprise-grade support platform and are willing to invest in customisation to support eCommerce workflows.

 Freshdesk offers AI capabilities through Freddy AI, its built-in assistant.
-Freddy can analyze ticket sentiment, auto-categorize inquiries, and suggest responses to agents.
-The platform also supports automation rules that allow teams to route or escalate tickets based on detected sentiment.
+Freddy can analyse ticket sentiment, auto-categorise inquiries, and suggest responses to agents.
+The platform also supports automation rules letting teams route or escalate tickets based on detected sentiment.

 Freshdesk is positioned as a mid-market solution with competitive pricing and a clean interface.
-Its free tier makes it accessible for small teams experimenting with AI-powered support, though deeper AI features are locked behind higher-tier plans.
+Its free tier makes it accessible for small teams experimenting with AI-powered support, though deeper AI features sit behind higher-tier plans.

 Key strengths:

-• Freddy AI for sentiment detection, ticket categorization, and response suggestions
+• Freddy AI for sentiment detection, ticket categorisation, and response suggestions

 • Competitive pricing with a free tier available